sergei-mironov/git-powercommit/README.md

 provided a [test](./test.sh).
 But you know, Git is a complex thing, something may not work as expected.
 Use this script at your own risk.**

-The script's algorithm in a nutshell:
+The Powercommit algorithm in a nutshell:

 1. Check for changes, exit if there are none.
 2. Mark the current head with a branch `powercommit`.
 Exit if the branch already